data-to-insight/dfe-csc-api-data-flows/README.md

 # CSC API Pipeline

 A Python-based tool for submitting structured social care JSON payloads to the DfE Children’s Social Care (CSC) API.
-Designed to run locally, as a Windows `.exe` or via scheduled job (as part of LA overnight batches in either of those formats)
+Designed to run locally, as a Windows `.exe` or via scheduled job (as part of LA overnight batches).

 ---

-## 🚀 Features
+## Features

 - Extracts data from a SQL Server staging table
 - Generates full or partial JSON payloads based on change detection
 - Authenticates via OAuth2 client credentials flow
 - Submits payloads to an API endpoint with retry and backoff logic
 - Logs responses and updates submission state in SQL
-- Offers `.exe` packaging for offline deployment
+- Offers `.exe` packaging for offline deployment via PyInstaller
 - Includes CLI tools for test and verification modes
-- Publishes technical documentation using MkDocs with Mermaid and PDF export
+- Publishes technical documentation using MkDocs with Mermaid and PDF export (via GitHub Actions)

 ---

-## 📦 Installation
+## Installation

-Clone the repo and install using Python 3.11 or later:
+Clone the repo and install locally:

 ```bash
 pip install .